azerengazzou/azerengazzou/README.md

 - 👋 Hi, I’m @azerengazzou
-- 👀 I’m interested in Web dev
+- 👀 I’m interested in Software & Web dev
 - 🌱 I’m currently learning .Net & the basics of Angular
 - 📫 How to reach me :
 engazzouazer1@gmail.com